Property Management Business Plan

 The main source of revenue for property management companies are management fees and maintenance markups.
 Revenue is also generated from commissions, lease ups, and upcharges.

-The key expenses for property management companies are payroll and contractor fees, rent, supplies, and utilities.
+The key expenses are payroll and contractor fees, rent, supplies, and utilities.

-Starting a property management business can be an exciting endeavor.
+Starting a property management company can be an exciting endeavor.
 Having a clear roadmap of the steps to start a business will help you stay focused on your goals and get started faster.

 1. Develop A Property Management Company Business Plan - The first step in starting a business is to create a detailed business plan for your property management company that outlines all aspects of the venture.
-This should include potential market size and target customers, the services or products you will offer, pricing strategies and a detailed financial forecast.
+This should include market research on the property management industry and potential target market size, information about the property management services you will offer, pricing strategies and a detailed financial forecast.

-2. Choose Your Legal Structure - It's important to select an appropriate legal entity for your property management business.
+2. Choose Your Legal Structure - It's important to select an appropriate legal entity for your business.
 This could be a limited liability company (LLC), corporation, partnership, or sole proprietorship.
-Each type has its own benefits and drawbacks so it’s important to do research and choose wisely so that your property management business is in compliance with local laws.
+Each type has its own benefits and drawbacks so it’s important to do research and choose wisely so that your business is in compliance with local laws.

 5. Choose a Location - Whether you plan on operating out of a physical location or not, you should always have an idea of where you’ll be based should it become necessary in the future as well as what kind of space would be suitable for your operations.